Sairyss/system-design-patterns/README.md

 #### Selective data replication

-Selective data replication is creating a copy of the data needed from other remote system (external api, microservice etc) into the database of our system.
+Selective data replication is creating a copy of the data needed from other remote system (external API, microservice, etc.) into the database of our system.

 This approach reduces coupling, runtime dependency, improve latency and makes system more scalable and reliable.
 Even if external source of data is unaccessible, you still have this data replicated in your own database.